Hungry Healthy Happy

 • Cinnamon - Cinnamon adds an incredible warm flavour to these nuts and it is the dominating flavour.
 You could swap it for ginger or nutmeg, or use a mixture of all three.
 Make sure your ground cinnamon is in date and hasn't been opened long, as it won't have as much flavour.

-• Vanilla - This adds so much flavour and some lovely warmth.
+• Vanilla - This adds so much flavour and some lovely warmth to the cinnamon sugar almonds.
 Use vanilla extract rather than essence.

 • Egg white and water - There are no substitutions for these, as it is what is needed for the sugar to stick to the almonds.